DanielVanZant/ndewsredditscraper/README.md

-# ndewsscraper
+# ndewsredditscraper
-NDEWS Reddit Scraper
+Collecting and tracking comments and metadata from the (live) Reddit API and (historical) Pushshift API.